Travelling through Iran

 There Marjan spoke with Mr. Mehdi Zare Khormizi, a wildlife expert from the Yazd Provincial Office of Department of Environment.
 He explained about the difficulties Iranian nature in general and the many unique species of animals are facing in the harsh climate of Iran.
 He showed Marjan photos of many of these beautiful species and he asked for help.

-After that several reservations were visited where Marjan and her travel companions actually saw the animals we are protecting.
-It was an amazing experience which we will never forget and we are doing everything in our power to help protect these wonderful animals from extinction!
+After that, several reservations were visited where Marjan and her travel companions actually saw the animals the NGO is protecting.
+It was an amazing experience which we will never forget and we are doing everything in our power to keep helping in protecting these wonderful animals from extinction.